defoebrand/rover_challenge/README.md

 -   All calculations are stored for future review

 ###### Coming Features
 -   Interactive results to show rover move with each instruction step
+-   Ability to add additional rovers to screen and calculate multiple rover positions concurrently
 -   User accounts to associate personal simulations
 -   Index of all previous results
 -   Rover movement logic extracted into a gem